mosabami/SuperAKS-App/README.md

 * We will be creating a keyvault using custom bicep code and we will also be creating a secret in the deployed keyvault (see kvRbac.bicep in IaC folder)
 * The workload identity addon will not be deployed by using the managed addon, we are using helm charts to install them instead (check workloadId.bicep)

+## About AKS Landing Zone Accelerator (AKS-LZA)
 [AKS Construction (AKSC)](https://github.com/Azure/Aks-Construction#getting-started) is part of the [AKS landing zone accelerator](https://aka.ms/akslza/referenceimplementation) program and allows rapid development and deployment of secure AKS clusters and its supporting resources using IaC (mostly Bicep), Azure CLI and/or GitHub Actions.
+AKS Landing Zone Accelerator is a set of tools, resources and guidance that helps deploy and operationalize secure and scalable AKS and supporting services rapidly, AKS Construction helper being one of them.
+Check out the [official docs](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/app-platform/aks/landing-zone-accelerator) for more information.
+> :warning: It is very important to note that the AKS-LZA can be used to develop secure and compliant AKS clusters that are (almost) ready for production.
+However, many of the best practice guidance are not used in this implementation to facilitate easy learning and deployment in this workshop. **Do not use this configuration for production workloads**.
+To deploy a more secure environment, consider reading the AKS-LZA docs and/or deploy your environment using a configuration [similar to this](https://azure.github.io/AKS-Construction/?preset=entScaleOps&entscale=online&cluster.AksPaidSkuForSLA=true&cluster.SystemPoolType=Standard&cluster.upgradeChannel=rapid&net.cniDynamicIpAllocation=true&net.maxPods=250&net.podCidr=10.240.100.0%2F24&net.bastion=true&net.azureFirewallsSku=Premium).

 ## Deployment
 To begin, clone AKSC repo.